cascadiajs/cascadiajs/app/markdown/2026/workshops/recipe-better-agents.md

 * Laptop with internet access
 * Node.js, a coding agent (Claude Code or Cursor)
 * An Apify account (free credits provided)

+## About Michael

+Michael is a Developer Advocate at Apify, where he focuses on educating and helping developers and AI builders leverage Apify tools for their AI agents and workflows.
+He also runs AITX Community, a community for AI engineers and entrepreneurs across Texas.
+He's based in Austin, TX.